Hgowj/hdb-resale-price-predictor/README.md

 | 4 ROOM    | $45,230   | 0.881    | 58,942      |
 | 5 ROOM    | $52,180   | 0.875    | 41,238      |
 | EXECUTIVE | $61,420   | 0.845    | 16,650      |

-### How to Contribute

-1. Fork the project
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## 📈 Performance Benchmarks